TJWphd/city-weather/README.md

 John Young, Zac Warner: Educational Team at edX/UCB Full-Stack Bootcamp.

 Tala Awwad, Art Camacho: Classmates in UCB Full-Stack Bootcamp.
-We collaborated on setup, wireframe and conception of our dashboards.
+We collaborated on setup, wireframe and conception of our dashboards, shared javascript